Fiona Lewis

 Fiona Lewis (born 28 September 1946) is a British actress and writer from Westcliff-on-Sea, Essex.

-Lewis is known for such films as Casino Royale, A Day at the Beach, Dr. Phibes Rises Again, Wanda Nevada and Innerspace.
+Lewis is known for such films as Casino Royale (1967), A Day at the Beach (1970), Dr. Phibes Rises Again (1972), Wanda Nevada (1979) and Innerspace (1987).

 Biography

-She is married to Art Linson, an American film producer, director, and screenwriter.
+Lewis is married to Art Linson, an American film producer, director, and screenwriter.
 In February 1967, she had an appearance in Playboy as part of the 13-page James Bond parody pictorial "The Girls of Casino Royale".

+On television she had a memorable role as the gorgeous (and tough) femme fatale in the episode A Ticket to Nowhere in the classic series Department S (1969).

-Lewis has written two books, the novel Between Men (1995) and the memoir Mistakes Were Made (Some In French) (2017).
+Lewis has written two books: the novel Between Men (1995) and the memoir Mistakes Were Made (Some In French) (2017).
 She has written for The New Yorker, the Los Angeles Times, and The Observer.
 Her website, Fiona's French Chateau features information about her French chateau, stories about London and Paris in the 1960s, Los Angeles in the 1970s, and her time working as an actress.